-COMM 391 Internship (1-3)
+COMM 391 Internship (1-6)

 This is an on-the-job learning experience related to the study of communication.
 An internship is supervised by both a college faculty sponsor and a qualified person in the field where the student is working as an intern.
-No salary is received for an internship.
 Graded Pass/Fail.